About the Educational Credential Assessment (ECA) Report

 Your Educational Credential Assessment (ECA) is valid for five years from the date it was issued and must be less than five years old both when you complete your Express Entry profile and when you submit your application for permanent residence.

-Steps after the Educational Credential Assessment (ECA) Report?
+The Steps after the Educational Credential Assessment (ECA) Report

 The Educational Credential Assessment (ECA) report is intended solely for immigration purposes and is not valid for professional or academic certification in Canada.
 The ECA report confirms the equivalency of your academic credentials, but does not qualify you to practice as a licensed architect in Canada.